swieder227/react-iso-bootstrap/readme.md

 5. Final HTML is rendered to a **swig** template and sent to client.
 6. **Iso** bootstraps the passed down data and re-hydrates the client-side React components.

+### How to do Remote Preview
+1. Run the Node server like normal
+2. Get your IP address.
+(On Linux run `ifconfig|gret inet`, and look for `inet XX.XX.XX.XXX netmask 0xfffffc00 ...`)
+3. Navigate to http://-your-ip-:port on your remote device

 ### Todo:
 * Create Prod build process